Calabria: Antiquity

-Rhegion was the birthplace of one of the famed nine lyric poets, Ibycus.
-Metauros was the birthplace of another of the nine lyric poets, Stesichorus, who was the first lyric poet of the western world.
+Rhegion was the birthplace of one of the famed nine lyric poets, Ibycus and Metauros was the birthplace of another, Stesichorus, who was amongst the first lyric poets of the western world.
 Kroton spawned many victors during the ancient Olympics and other Panhellenic Games.
 Amongst the most famous were Milo of Croton, who won six wrestling events in six Olympics in a row, along with seven events in the Pythian Games, nine events in the Nemean Games and ten events in the Isthmian Games and also Astylos of Croton, who won six running events in three Olympics in a row.
 Through Alcmaeon of Croton (a philosopher and medical theorist) and Pythagoras (a mathematician and philosopher), who moved to Kroton in 530 BC, the city became a renowned center of philosophy, science and medicine.
 The Greeks of Sybaris created "Intellectual Property."
-Sybaris benefited from "vinoducts" which were a series of pipes that carried wine to the homes of its citizens.
-The Sybarite founded at least 20 other colonies, including Poseidonia (Paestum in Latin, on the Tyrrhenian coast of Lucania), Laüs (on the border with Lucania) and Scidrus (on the Lucanian coast in the Gulf of Taranto).
+The Sybarites founded at least 20 other colonies, including Poseidonia (Paestum in Latin, on the Tyrrhenian coast of Lucania), Laüs (on the border with Lucania) and Scidrus (on the Lucanian coast in the Gulf of Taranto).
 Locri was renowned for being the town where Zaleucus created the first Western Greek law, the "Locrian Code" and the birthplace of ancient epigrammist and poet Nossis.

-The Itali were the first established people of Calabria.
-Later came the Bruttii from Lucania.
-These occupied Calabria and called it Bruttium.
-The Bruttii were very advanced culturally.
-The Greek cities of Calabria came under the pressure from these Lucanians, an Oscan people who lived in the present day region of Basilicata.
-They conquered the north of Calabria and pushed further south, taking over part of the interior, probably after they defeated the Thurians near Laus in 390 BC.
-A few decades later Calabria came under pressure from the Bruttii.
-They were Lucanian slaves and other fugitives who were seeking refuge on the steep mountains of Calabria.
-Their name was Lucanian and meant rebels.
-They took advantage of the weakening of the Greek cites caused by wars between them.
-They took over Hipponium, Terina and Thurii.
-They helped the Lucanians to fight Alexander of Epirus (334–32 BC), who had come to the aid of Tarentum (in Apulia), which was also pressured by the Lucanians.
+The Greek cities of Calabria came under pressure from the Lucanians who conquered the north of Calabria and pushed further south, taking over part of the interior, probably after they defeated the Thurians near Laus in 390 BC.
+A few decades later the Bruttii took advantage of the weakening of the Greek cites caused by wars between them and took over Hipponium, Terina and Thurii.
+The Bruttii helped the Lucanians fight Alexander of Epirus (334–32 BC), who had come to the aid of Tarentum (in Apulia), which was also pressured by the Lucanians.
 After this, Agathocles of Syracuse ravaged the coast of Calabria with his fleet, took Hipponium and forced the Bruttii into unfavourable peace terms.
 However, they soon seized Hipponium again.
 After Agathloces' death in 289 BC the Lucanians and Bruttii pushed into the territory of Thurii and ravaged it.
 The city sent envoys to Rome to ask for help in 285 BC and 282 BC.
 On the second occasion, the Romans sent forces to garrison the city.
 This was part of the episode which sparked the Pyrrhic war.